Why study English and American Studies at the University of Klagenfurt?

 We won’t abandon you, especially at the start of your studies!

-It’s particularly easy to learn English when spending time in English-speaking countries.
-The Bachelor’s programme in English and American Studies allows you to develop your language skills in many English-speaking countries: As a student at King’s College in London, you can stroll through the colourful streets of the metropolis between lectures, or why not spend a semester exploring the University of Mississippi in Oxford, which counts John Grisham among its students?
-The world is your own – and it starts while you are still at university: Spend a semester abroad at one of Klagenfurt University’s approximately 250 partner universities.
+It’s particularly easy to learn English when spending time in anglophone countries.
+The Bachelor’s programme English and American Studies allows you to develop your language skills in many English-speaking countries: As a student at King’s College in London, you can stroll through the streets of London between lectures and discover the multicultural metropolis, or why not spend a semester exploring the University of Mississippi in Oxford, which counts John Grisham among its students?
+The world is yours to discover – and it starts while you are at university: Spend a semester abroad at one of Klagenfurt University’s approximately 250 partner universities.
 We have plenty of scholarships on offer to help you finance your semester abroad, so there’s no need to worry about funding.

 Once you have completed the Bachelor's degree programme in English and American Studies you can continue straight on to one of the following degree programmes: